Device Registration API

 - An API for client application programs to register, delete, and update of lists of viewers' devices.
 The endpoint for these API calls is player.ooyala.com.
 This interface is suitable for you to create a viewer self-service "portal" through which the viewers themselves can manage their own registered devices, including creating easy-to-remember nicknames for their devices.

 - An API suitable for use by your customer support group to manage and view their viewers' specific accounts device history and modify device rules or settings not permitted by client application API described above.
 The endpoint for these API calls is rl.ooyala.com.
-These calls must be signed by your provider secret key, as described at Your API Credentials.
+These calls must be signed by your provider secret key, as described at Your API Keys.

 Supported Devices, Digital Rights Management (DRM) Systems, and Content